7Hassan/Cera-Website/README.md

 		</section>
 <section>
 			<h2>Contributors</h2>
 			<p>This e-commerce website was developed by <a href="mailto:7hassan.dev@gmail.com">Hassan Hossam </a>.
-If you would like to contribute to this project, please feel free to submit a pull request or contact Your Name for more information.</p>
+If you would like to contribute to this project, please feel free to submit a pull request.</p>
 		</section>

 <section>